 - Service Account

 - Accounts that are intended to be used for shared/changing roles (info, secretary, webmaster, newsletter, feedback, etc) or service/programmatic access (printers, copiers, mailers).
-These accounts can be accessed via a linked NetID/password or by using the service account's direct username/password if web login is enabled.
-Multiple email may be associated with this account.
+These accounts can be accessed via a linked NetID/password or by using the service account's direct username/password.
+Multiple email addresses may be associated with this account.

 - Resource Account